-Tips on how to build muscles with running
+Tips on how to build muscles by running

-Running is a compound, versatile activity that can be expanded by changing up the running surface.
+Running is a compound, versatile activity you can expand by changing the running surface.
 You can use running to increase speed, power, or endurance.
-Subsequently, running can also be used to improve muscle fitness and cardiovascular health.
+Subsequently, you can also use running to improve muscle fitness and cardiovascular health.

 Because of the versatility of running, you can use running for general fitness training and burning calories.
-When you know what you are doing, you can build muscles or burn fat by running.
-Therefore, in this section, we will explain how to improve your muscular strength.
+In addition, you can build muscles or burn fat by running when you know what you are doing.
+Therefore, this section will explain how to improve your muscular strength.

 ● Change intensity of running workout